 The only exception was made when he talked with officials whom he tried to persuade to do something for the disabled.
 Lev taught himself how to manage in everyday life without having to ask someone for help – to an extent that even his family didn’t notice any signs of deficiency.
 He could do everything: build a wooden stand for a big-size sculpture, make a wire frame to work with clay, mould a model in plaster, move a fridge using levers.
 Lev wanted that the devices he invented to facilitate housework could help one-armed people.
 He approached various governmental offices with this idea but drew no reply.

-On next pages we publish drafts of his drawings and explanations made with an aim to show how one can, without the assistance of the second arm, use simple devices to peel potatoes, cut nails on the only hand or bandage it, run a thread through a needle, etc.
+On next pages we publish drafts of his drawings and explanations made with an aim to show how one can, without the assistance of the second arm, use simple devices to peel potatoes, sharpen a knife, run a thread through a needle, etc.

-A documentary film was made by a friend where Lev demonstrates these devices.
-At the end Lev says,
+At Lev’s initiative, his friend recorded a video where Lev demonstrates these devices.
+At the end he says,

 “The main thing is to have a wish and a will.
-Then everything will be alright and you will be able to achieve anything you want!”
+Then everything will be all right and you will be able to achieve anything you want!”

 From the interview Lev Razumovsky gave to the BBC television in April 2001